 Next, kinetic energy in the plasma transforms into thermal energy in the upper layers of the atmosphere and the star’s corona.
 This significant rise in the temperature and brightness of the star enables astronomers to detect changes in the radiation spectrum.

 “Photometric and spectroscopic monitoring of this kind of flare stars is very relevant because it provides us with information about the changing states and physical processes, which are in turn key to studying the formation and evolution of stars,” Tamazian explains.

 Additionally, in cases of binary systems such as that which unites WX UMa with its companion, “observation of flares acquires a special importance, because we can investigate whether there is any relation between the frequency of flares and the position of the pair of stars on their orbit, a question which remains open.”

-To carry out this study, in which flares in other binary systems (HU Del, CM Dra and VW Com) have also been analysed, the SCORPIO camera of the Byurakan Astrophysical Observatory was used.
+To carry out this study, in which flares in other binary systems (HU Del, CM Dra, and VW Com) have also been analyzed, the SCORPIO camera of the Byurakan Astrophysical Observatory was used.
 This camera enables both the spectrum and the brightness of these objects to be detected.

 Flare stars are intrinsically weak, and can therefore only be observed at relatively short distances in astronomic terms, specifically in the vicinity of the Sun, up to a distance of a few tens of light years.

 Reference: “Spectral observations of flare stars in the neighborhood of the sun” by N. D. Melikian, V. S. Tamazian, R. Sh.
 Natsvlishvili and A. A. Karapetian, 23 March 2013, Astrophysics.